25 May 2023

 The Get Ahead Book Club

-As one of my first responsibilities in my new position, I established the Get Ahead Book Club to support prearrival students who were transitioning from school to university.
-Our aim was to create an opportunity for students to get to know each other across all disciplines prior to arriving at Queen Mary, so they could feel more confident when they set foot on campus.
+As one of my first responsibilities in my new position, I continued the tradition of the Get Ahead Book Club which was set up the previous year as part of the Stepping Stones programme in the School of Medicine and Dentistry by Dr. Nandini Hayes and Dr. Jennifer Randall.
+The idea was to extend support to prearrival students who were transitioning from school to university across all disciplines and create an opportunity for them to get to know each other prior to arriving at Queen Mary.
+The aim was to assist them in feeling more confident when they set foot on campus.

-We selected a book about study skills that was written from an evidence-based psychological perspective.
+The book that was selected was one about study skills that was written from an evidence-based psychological perspective.
 Our rationale was that by bringing students together to read and discuss a book on a topic related to university life, we could help them connect with each other, establish supportive networks, and introduce them to new ideas and concepts such as independent learning, academic reading and writing, and avoiding procrastination.

 In addition to providing practical advice, the book club discussions, led by current Queen Mary students, also encouraged students to reflect on their own experiences and share their thoughts and feelings with others, without university staff being present.
 This created a safe and supportive space for students to explore their own perspectives and expectations, helping them to build self-awareness and develop a sense of identity and belonging on their own terms.